oashour/academic_website/README.md

 # Academic Website

 This is my academic website.
-It can be access [here](https://omarashour.com).
+It can be accessed [here](https://omarashour.com).